Detect Anything 3D in the Wild: Experiment

 \subsection{Qualitative Results}

-We provide qualitative results in comparison with OVMono3D.
-Both methods are driven by text prompts, while Grounding DINO is used as the 2D detector.
-As shown in~\Cref{fig:visualization}, our model can predict more accurate intrinsic when the camera intrinsics are unknown and infer consistent camera parameters and detection outputs.
+We provide qualitative comparisons with OVMono3D.
+As shown in~\Cref{fig:visualization}, our model predicts more accurate intrinsics when the camera parameters are unknown and infers more consistent camera poses and 3D detections.